w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ### Parachain Benefits

-Parachains contain their own runtime/STF logic and benefit from the shared security and the cross-consensus messaging provided by the {{ polkadot: Polkadot :polkadot }} relay chain.
+Parachains contain their own runtime/STF logic and benefit from the shared security and the cross-consensus messaging provided by the relay chain.
 Parachains permit high flexibility and customization but require more effort to create and maintain over time.
 A production-grade parachain is typically more involved to create due to the complexity involved in blockchain networks' technical and economic aspects.

 Parachains grant the creators more space to build the monetary system and other chain aspects from the ground up.
 They will allow for a more concise and efficient execution of complex logic than a